 9. Catch a Free Hula Show

 The show starts off with a torch lighting and traditional blowing of the conch shell.
-Seating is on the grass, but we recommend bringing beach chairs or mats to sit on.
+Seating is on the grass, but I recommend bringing beach chairs or mats to sit on.

 8. Hawaii State Art Museum

 Some of the most notable past exhibits include a sculpture garden, Hawaiian culture creations, and an emphasis on artists playing with scale.

 7. Free Fireworks Show

-Set up your beach chairs or mat near the lagoon a little before the show to catch the sunset and get two shows for the price of none.
+Set up your beach chairs or mat near the lagoon before the show to catch the sunset and get two shows for the price of none.